-Road bike and mountain bike cassettes for different disciplines, terrains and abilities, also available freewheels from "Shimano", "Cycle Tech" etc. Mountain bike cassettes are adapted to wide variety of altitude levels encountered on an off-road trail.
+Mountain bike cassettes are adapted to a wide variety of altitude levels encountered on an off-road trail.
 Usually mountain bike disciplines require a major jump in gears and that's why the sprocket sizes on mountain bike cassettes require bigger gaps.
-Cassettes for road bikes provide smaller jumps between gears and are more suitable for flatter terrain.
+Cassettes for road bikes ensure smaller jumps between gears and are more suitable for flatter terrain.